stlab/libraries/libraries/test/annotate/index.md

 name: stlab::annotate
 pure-name: annotate
 defined-in-header: stlab/test/model.hpp
-ctor: default
 dtor: default
 annotation: template class
 declaration: class annotate
 brief: A class used to illustrate compiler and object behavior
 example: annotate_rvo_example.cpp
 description: |
-    Annotate will write to `std::cout` when the following events happen to an instance:
+    Annotate will increase a passed operation counter when one of these operations happen to an instance:

-    - ctor
     - dtor
     - copy-ctor
     - move-ctor